junxit/us-congress-bills-114/metadata.md

 - 2015-07-27 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with amendments.
 With written report No. 114-95.
 - 2015-07-27 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with amendments.
 With written report No. 114-95.
 - 2015-07-27 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 167.
+- 2015-08-05 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S6423-6424; text of measure as reported in Senate: CR S6423-6424; text as passed Senate: CR S6424)
+- 2015-08-05 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S6423-6424; text of measure as reported in Senate: CR S6423-6424; text as passed Senate: CR S6424)